Petros-Tsol/Image-retrieval-using-CNN/README.md

 ## Model
 We used the VGG-16 CNN with pretrained weights on ImageNet but we did not include the fully connected (FC) block.
 After several tries to find the optimal network structure, we replaced the FC block with a global average pooling layer, followed by a FC layer, followed by a dropout layer, followed by a FC layer, followed by a dropout layer and finally the 37 neurons FC layer for the prediction.
 We trained these layers and the last convolutional block to get more accurate results.
 At the end we extracted the feature vectors of images from the last FC layer and we used the k-nearest neighbors algorithms to retrieve the most similar images.

+## Libraries
+We used Keras, scikit-learn, numpy, pandas and scikit-image.